purmecia/pacman_AI_rust/README.md

 ## To-do List
 - [ ] build Pac-man in Rust locally
 - [ ] build Pac-man in AWS
-- [ ] Using Algorithm to allow the agent to paly Pac-man automatically
+- [ ] Using Algorithm to allow the agent to play Pac-man automatically
 - [ ] Train an AI to play Pac-man

 ## References